TigerW551/courseraGetDataAssignment/README.md

 *) Combine the training and testing data into one data set for the X, y, and subject data

 *) Find the column indices of the feature names containing "-mean" and "-std()" using the features data.
-Note that some duplicated features are removed during these process.
+Note that some duplicated features are removed during this process.

 *) Further removed resulting features ending with "()" instead of X, Y, or Z